 The company now employs a staff of 50 at a state of the art workshop in Cheddar, Somerset.

-Each of our people is focused on creating exceptional joinery led interiors which enhance the experience of living in traditional houses.
+Everyone in the business is focused on creating exceptional joinery led interiors which enhance the experience of living in traditional houses.

 By working in a similar way to an architect, with the flair and imagination of an interior designer and the technical knowledge of a cabinet-maker, we are able to offer an holistic approach which cuts out waste by providing clients with a clearer and much more efficient route to excellence.